Their Eyes Were Watching God: Joe "Jody" Starks

 Joe "Jody" Starks is Janie's second husband.
 He is charismatic, charming and has big plans for his future.
 Janie, being young and naive, is easily seduced by his efforts to convince her to leave Logan.
 Ultimately, Joe is successful in gaining Janie's trust and so she joins him on his journey.
 Joe views Janie as a princess or royalty to be displayed on a pedestal.
-Because of her youth, inexperience, and desire to find true love, Jody easily controls and manipulates her into submitting to his male authority.
+Because of her youth, inexperience, and desire to find true love, Janie is easily controlled, and manipulated, into submitting to his male authority.

 Joe Starks is a man who is strong, organized and a natural leader.
 He has money from his time working for white men and he now aims to settle in a new community made up of African-Americans, a place in its infancy where he can make a name for himself.
 Joe quickly establishes himself as an authoritative figure around the town which has no determined name or governance of any kind when he and Janie arrive.
 With the money he has, he buys land, organizes the townsfolk, becomes the owner-operator of the general store and post office, and is eventually named Mayor of Eatonville.
 Joe strives for equality with white men, particularly the mayor of the white town across the river from Eatonville.
 To attain this status he requires nice things: the largest white house, a nice desk and chair, a gilded spitoon, and a beautiful wife.
 He is a larger-than-life character and during their time in Eatonville, he has grown an equally large belly and taken up the habit of chewing nice cigars, both of which cement his status with the locals as an important man around town.
 Joe, like most of the men in the book, believes that women are incapable of thinking and caring for themselves.
 He likens them to children and livestock that need constant tending and direction.
-“Somebody’s got to think for the women and chillen and chickens and cows.
-God, they sho don't think none fo themselves.”
+"Somebody's got to think for the women and chillen and chickens and cows.
+God, they sho don't think none fo themselves."

 Jody is a jealous man, and because of this he grows more and more possessive and controlling of Janie.
-He expects her to dress a certain way (buying her the finest of clothes, with tight corsets) and requires that she wear her long, beautiful hair—symbolic of her free spirit and femininity— covered and up in a bun, so as not to attract too much unwanted attention from the other men in Eatonville.
+He expects her to dress a certain way (buying her the finest of clothes, with tight corsets) and requires that she wear her long, beautiful hair—symbolic of her free spirit and femininity—covered and up in a bun, so as not to attract too much unwanted attention from the other men in Eatonville.
 He considers her long hair to be for his enjoyment alone.
 He excludes Janie from various events and the social gatherings in Eatonville to further his dominance and control over her.
 He restricts her from being friendly with the other townswomen, requiring her to behave in a separate and superior manner.